Quantile Selection in the Gender Pay Gap

 { We propose a new approach to estimate selection-corrected quantiles of the gender wage gap.
 Our method employs instrumental variables that explain variation in the latent variable but, conditional on the latent process, do not directly affect selection.
 We provide semiparametric identification of the quantile parameters without imposing parametric restrictions on the selection probability, derive the asymptotic distribution of the proposed estimator based on constrained selection probability weighting, and demonstrate how the approach applies to the Roy model of labor supply.
 Using German administrative data, we analyze the distribution of the gender gap in full-time earnings.
 We find pronounced positive selection among women at the lower end, especially those with less education, which widens the gender gap in this segment, and strong positive selection among highly educated men at the top, which narrows the gender wage gap at upper quantiles. }

-{ \begin{tabbing} \emph{Keywords:} \=Quantile regression, sample selection, Roy model, rank invariance, semi-\\ \> parametric inference, gender wage gap, wage inequality\ Since $F_{R\mid Y^*,X}(\cdot)$ is strictly increasing, we can interpret $F_{R\mid Y^*,X}(R)$ as the \emph{conditional rank} (or quantile position) of the reservation wage within the distribution of reservation wages among individuals with the same $(Y^*,X)$.
+{ \begin{tabbing} \emph{JEL codes:} \=C14, C31, C36, J16, J21, J31\ Since $F_{R\mid Y^*,X}(\cdot)$ is strictly increasing, we can interpret $F_{R\mid Y^*,X}(R)$ as the \emph{conditional rank} (or quantile position) of the reservation wage within the distribution of reservation wages among individuals with the same $(Y^*,X)$.
 Under the continuity assumption, this rank is uniformly distributed on $(0,1)$ conditional on $(Y^*,X)$.

 Our key independence condition is that this reservation-wage rank is independent of the instrument $W$ once we condition on the potential wage and observed characteristics: